jyao1/EdkiiShellTool/Readme.md

 These core database dump features are only for debug purpose.
 Please do not include these PeiCoreDump and SmmCoreDump in a production BIOS.

+- GetPciOprom

+A tool to dump PCI OPROM information and save PCI OPROM to file.

 ## Known limitation:
 This package is only the sample code to show the concept.
 It does not have a full validation and does not meet the production quality yet.